foreveryone1/ObsidianNotes/0 ttrpg/System in development.md

 -	Tactical Volley
 	-	You can spend MP to perform a volley as an action.
 Mark a number of squares equal to your Ranged Weapons skill until the end of combat.
 Any enemy that ends their turn in a marked square receives damage equal to the amount of MP you spent.
 -	Weave Wall
 	-	You can spend MP to create a wall as an action.
 Each MP spent creates a wall one square high and one square wide.
-If a wall is targeted roll your magic skill to determine if they are maintained.
+If a wall is targeted roll your education skill to determine if they are maintained.
 -	Action Surge
 	-	You can spend 5 MP to gain 2 additional actions on your turn.
 Attacks made with the additional actions do not accrue MP.
 -	Pain Mark